m4suisui/kickstart/README.md

 ### Typical flow

-1. Design your project plan in Claude Chat
+1. Design your project plan in your favorite AI
 2. Copy the final instructions to clipboard
 3. Run `kickstart <project-name>` in the terminal
 4. Editor opens, Claude Code starts working with your `CLAUDE.md` instructions